Texas Department of Criminal Justice: Other divisions

 The Human Resources Division also serves the agency.
 As of August 23, 2010, the Human Resources Headquarters moved to Suite 600 of 2 Financial Plaza in Huntsville.
 The division was located at 3009 Texas State Highway 30 West.

 The Rehabilitation Divisions Program operates programs to rehabilitate prisoners.
 The division is headquartered in Huntsville.

 Texas Correctional Industries, a division of the TDCJ, was established in 1963 when the Prison Made Goods Act, Texas Senate Bill 338, passed.
 The division manages the production of prisoner-made products.

 Prison reform

-Texas state senator John Whitmire served as chair of the Senate Criminal Justice Committee from 1993 to present.
+Texas state senator John Whitmire served as chair of the Senate Criminal Justice Committee for 30 years, from 1993 to 2023.
 With Texas representative Jerry Madden, chairman of corrections since 2005, Whitmire helped institute prison reform in the state.
 The creation of drug rehabilitation programs, the reduction of sentencing for drug crimes, an increase in the number of parole officers and the creation of special courts for specific crimes helped to reduce the state prison population and even led to the first prison closures in state history.

-The agency has also implemented a “Safe Prisons” program with the goal of implementing PREA policy throughout the state prisons and jails and reducing the incidents of prison rape.
+The agency has also implemented a "Safe Prisons" program with the goal of implementing PREA policy throughout the state prisons and jails and reducing the incidents of prison rape.